s1lviu/s1lviu.github.io/_posts/2014-01-28-cryptorbit-ransomware-scam-ransom-money-fake-decryption-keys.md

   </div>

   <div>
-    Once your system gets infected by the CryptorBit, it will encrypt your files and hold them until a ransom of <i>$50 &#8211; $500</i> or more is not paid.
-It will display a warning for you i.e. “<b>YOUR PERSONAL FILES ARE ENCYPTED</b>”, following a warning message i.e. &#8220;<i>All files including video, photos and documents, etc. on your computer are encrypted</i>&#8220;.
+    Once your system gets infected by the CryptorBit, it will encrypt your files and hold them until a ransom of <i>$50 – $500</i> or more is not paid.
+It will display a warning for you i.e. “<b>YOUR PERSONAL FILES ARE ENCYPTED</b>”, following a warning message i.e. “<i>All files including video, photos and documents, etc. on your computer are encrypted</i>“.
   </div>

   <div>